asikowitz/pd2-final-Sikowitz-Pacheco/log.md

 06/12/14 : Andrew Sikowitz : More networking testing/research.
 Networking does not work over the internet (due to firewall/port forwarding issues?).
 06/13/14 : Andrew Sikowitz : Networking success at school--only between computers on the same system, however.
 Implemented sending information about the player location between computers.
 06/14/14 : Andrew Sikowitz : Merged files, creating weapon class files<br>
-06/15/14 : Andrew Sikowitz : Revamped merged files for more fluidity, specifically moving the "guide" methods to the main file and allowing for super() use in weapon constructions.
+06/15/14 : Andrew Sikowitz : Revamped merged files for more fluidity, specifically moving the "guide" methods to the main file and allowing for super() use in weapon constructions.<br>
-06/15/14 : Andrew Sikowitz : Many small fixes, such as cleaning up of useless code or making code more efficient or cleaning up graphics.
+06/15/14 : Andrew Sikowitz : Many small fixes, such as cleaning up of useless code or making code more efficient or cleaning up graphics.<br>
 06/15/14 : Kai Pacheco : Implemented Laser weapon and added homing missile <br>
 06/16/14 : Kai Pacheco : Gave life to weapons and created weapon choice system <br>
 06/16/14 : Andrew Sikowitz : Created interaction between weapons and walls and players.
 Implemented display of weapons and explosions from opposite player (over network).
-Revamped detection of type of item from string to int.
+Revamped detection of type of item from string to int. <br>
 06/17/14 : Andrew Sikowitz : Cleaned up life and explosions of weapons.
-Created rough end of game.
+Created rough end of game.<br>

 Some logs are based on git commit history, because I (Andrew) forgot about this log...